George2321/Martian-Robots-George-Greyling-Assessment/ReadMe.md

 ## Getting Started

-To add a new movement, add a classic that implements `IRobotActionStrategy`.
+To add a new movement, add a class that implements `IRobotActionStrategy`.

 ### Dependencies